Sheriff accused of meth theft pleads to felony, resigns

-SPENCER, W.Va.
-(AP) — A prosecutor says a newly elected West Virginia sheriff who admitted he was a meth addict and was charged with stealing the drug from a police locker has pleaded guilty to a felony and resigned from office.
+CHARLESTON, W.Va.
+(AP) — A newly elected West Virginia sheriff who admitted he was a meth addict and was charged with stealing the drug from a police locker pleaded guilty to a felony and resigned from office Wednesday, a prosecutor said.

 Bo Williams entered the plea to a charge of entering without breaking Wednesday in Roane County Circuit Court.

-County Prosecutor Josh Downey says Williams was accused of taking methamphetamine from the storage area when he was a Spencer police officer last fall.
+County Prosecutor Josh Downey said Williams was accused of taking methamphetamine from the storage area when he was a Spencer police officer last fall.
 He resigned in December, a month after being elected sheriff.
 He took office this month.

 According to a criminal complaint, meth was found in Williams’ desk and police vehicle.
-Downey said Williams told him and two others in November that he had been addicted to meth for more than a year.
+The complaint said several evidence bags found with Williams contained case numbers corresponding to missing evidence.

 Most Read Stories